Prenatal Massage in Peterborough

 First trimester (0–12 weeks): Massage can be appropriate with a professional RMT.
 If you’re brand-new to bodywork or have any complications, check with your care provider first.

-Second trimester (13–27 weeks): Typically this the sweet spot—most people feel best getting massage done here.
+Second trimester (13–27 weeks): Typically, this is the sweet spot—most people feel best getting a massage done here.

 Positioning that protects you and your baby